I heard one of the best ever Blogging Success Stories at the Social Media Tourism Symposium. Lauren

 Have you got any more Instagram tips or tricks?

 Interact!
-Consider Instagram a Social Media site first and foremost.
+Consider Instagram a Social Media site first.
 Be genuine, don’t be desperate.

 What about tips for navigating the world of social media which is still quite new to a lot of people?

 Talk to people!
-I come across scared operators very very often.
-People who have been running their small business for years and all of a sudden they can’t get a single booking off a print campaign.
+I come across scared operators very often.
+People who have run their small business for years and all of a sudden they can’t get a single booking off a print campaign.

 You’ve had incredible life and career changes over the last few years because of Instagram.
 What are your hopes and dreams for the future?